What to expect from the Breakout Sessions at the LoveRural Conference.

 c) The Potting Shed Church Story – Alison Jones shares the story of planting “the Potting Shed” a Rural Resourcing Church in rural Nottinghamshire.

 - Creative.
 Rural.
-Community (centred around Jesus!)
+Community

-Alison Jones & Others
+Rev Alison Jones & Others

 d) Mixed Ecology Strategy